ONLINE LL.M. PROGRAM

 The recent economic crisis, along with a range of other looming challenges (climate change, unrest in the Middle East, health and food security concerns, demographic changes and social mobility), have presented global organizations with a daunting array of risks.
 Broadly, this situation presents organizations with the challenge of developing more comprehensive approaches to the management of risk.
 Key subjects of investigation in MGMT 751 will include: 1.
 Engaging Boards and Executive Management in order to get risk management onto their agendas.
 2. Translating risk policy into risk management systems and structures.
 3. Knitting together the existing technical specialist infrastructure.
 4. Developing sufficient risk management competence among the entire organization.
 5. Communicating relevant risk information to external stakeholders.

 This course focuses on international anti-corruption law, practice, and compliance.
-The course will review the history and substance of the U.S. Foreign Corrupt Practice Act (FCPA), the theoretical and political reasons for anti-corruption laws such as the FCPA, the interpretation of the FCPA by the courts and agencies that enforce it (the U.S. DOJ and SEC), the FCPA’s impact and influence on businesses, anticorruption compliance programs and investigation best practices, the proliferation of anticorruption laws and enforcement around the world, and arguments around FCPA reform.
+The course will review the history and substance of the U.S. Foreign Corrupt Practices Act (FCPA), the theoretical and political reasons for anti-corruption laws such as the FCPA, the interpretation of the FCPA by the courts and agencies that enforce it (the U.S. DOJ and SEC), the FCPA’s impact and influence on businesses, anticorruption compliance programs and investigation best practices, the proliferation of anticorruption laws and enforcement around the world, and arguments around FCPA reform.

 Investigations (2 credits)